-Non ferrous metal
+Non ferrous metal:

-Plastic (Not Polyethylene)
+Plastic (Not Polyethylene or Polypropylene)

 Lightly abrade the surface.
 Clean with Cif, rinse with clean water and allow to dry.
 Always do an adhesion test first.
 We reommend using Protectakote WB on plastics.

 Abrade the surface, clean with Cif, rinse with clean water and allow to dry.
 Always do a test first as the Xylene will attack the surface of the rubber.